stevenfoong/my-installation-notes/notes/aws-ldap-nextcloud.md

 ## This installation steps is to install Nextcloud with Ldap authentication on AWS linux.
 Minimum 4GB RAM, 8GB RAM is recommended

-### This setup will use Cloudflare Zero Trust Tunnel to reach all container, that why no port expose
+### This setup will use Cloudflare Zero Trust Tunnel to reach all container, that why no port expose except the ldap port

 ### Install Docker service
 Remember to change the docker compose version